List of people from Staten Island

-This is a list of notable people who were either born or have lived in Staten Island, today a borough of New York City, New York, at some time in their lives.
-The list does not include people who were only in Staten Island as college students, military personnel, or prisoners.
+This is a list of notable people who were either born or have lived in Staten Island, today a borough of New York City, at some time in their lives.
+The list does not include people who were only in Staten Island as college students, military personnel, hospital patients, or prisoners.
 Approximately 800 people (or performing groups) are listed alphabetically under their primary vocations, which themselves are listed alphabetically.